geckoboard/brownbags/README.md

 At the event, an engineer shares an experience from recent work and people discuss on/off the topic afterwards.
 It's usually happened in Friday afternoon with 20 - 30 minute talk and 10 - 20 minute chat/discussion.

-We open the door to our neighbor software engineer friends because it's always fun to get different views from different angle.
+We open the door to our neighbour software engineer friends because it's always fun to get different views from different angle.
 Come along if you are intrigued.

 Although the door is opened to everyone, we don't prepare more than we used to do internally.